 About The Magic Wand Rechargeable

-The Magic Wand has been around since 1968 and is often referred to as the little black dress of sex toys.
+The Magic Wand has been around since 1968 and was introduced by Hitachi and is often referred to as the little black dress of sex toys.
 But this OG of orgasms didn’t start out as a sex toy – it was intended for use as a body massager.

 The model I reviewed, the Magic Wand Rechargeable, is super-charged, boasting a motor that operates at speeds topping 6,300 RPM.
 That’s the equivalent of a small sports car engine, A Roller Camshaft for a Chevy small block or a 1/2″ drive, 6,300 RPM, 520 ft/lb torque impact wrench with pistol grip handle.

-This isn’t a toy, it’s a power tool!
+This isn’t a toy, it’s a powerful tool!

 In addition, the Magic Wand Rechargeable has the following features: